peterfisher/canvas-parent/frontend/README.md

 1. Read data from `canvas.db` in the project root
 2. Use templates from `frontend/templates/`
 3. Output static files to `frontend/website/`
+4. Generate `index.html` listing all students with links to their assignments
+5. Generate `assignments.html` with all assignments from all students
+6. Generate `assignments_X.html` for each student's individual assignments

 ### Command-line Options